K07: Gamera vs. Zigra

 It’s a flying Denny’s.

 Denny’s is a budget chain of restaurants found across the length and breadth of this fair land.
-It was first founded in 1953 by Richard Jezak and Harold Butler as Denny’s Doughnuts in Lakewood, California.
+It was founded in 1953 by Richard Jezak and Harold Butler as Danny’s Doughnuts in Lakewood, California.

 Thank you, Spock.